Yug-Oswal/Motorq-VIT-2024-DS-Assignment-Yug-D-Oswal/README.md

 # MotorQ Data Science Assignment
 This is a repository for a data science assignment conducted by the Startup MotorQ.

+## Project:
+1. The file "Motorq-ProblemStatement.ipynb" contains the entire condensed code of my solution to the problem statement.
+2. The entire project was done within the span of 5-8 hours.
+3. The file contains how I usually handle any Data Science tasks:
+  1. Basic EDA on the data procured
+  2. Data Cleaning, Pre-processing, and Scaling (if required).
+Scaling data is done with care to ensure that the distribution of the original data is maintained.
+  3. Advanced EDA
+  4. Posing Hypotheses related to the Insights we need to collect
+  5. Derivative Branches created for EDA to test hypotheses
+  6. Recursively create derivative branches if new hypotheses encountered.
+  7. Draw and compile conclusions from the first level of derivative branches.
+  8. Repeat steps e. to g. for lower level of derivative branches.
+  9. Condense conclusions from all level of derivative branches.
+  10. Create a new file with only the EDA required for the drawn conclusions.

 ## Information on the Assignment:
 We are given multiple telemetry csvs, recording data of motor vehicles over a period of time.
 Dataset Description: The dataset consists of 3 tables- Telemetry 1, Telemetry 2, and Vehicle Data